jaygooby/ttfb.sh/README.md

 ![Diagram showing what each of the curl variable timings refer to against a typical HTTP over TLS 1.2 connection](https://blog.cloudflare.com/content/images/2018/10/Screen-Shot-2018-10-16-at-14.51.29-1.png)

-To get a better approximation of devtool's TTFB, consider the time without the connection overhead:
+To get a better approximation of devtool's TTFB, we consider the time without the connection overhead:
 `%{time_starttransfer} - %{time_appconnect}`

 Uses a dirty `eval` to do the ttfb arithmetic.
 Depends on `bc` and `column` commands.

+# TODO

+  * [ ] Sort output by fasted TTFB when multiple URLs are supplied

+  * [ ] Colour code the `TTFB:` figure in the standard response, according to the speed of the response.